nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: UC08 - List all venues**

-**MSS**

-1. User requests to list all venues.
-2. BookCoin To The Moon shows a list of venues.

-    Use case ends.
+This use case is similar to UC07 - List all bookings, except that bookings are replaced with venues.

 **Use case: UC09 - List all person**

-**MSS**

-1. User requests to list all persons.
-2. BookCoin To The Moon shows a list of persons.

-    Use case ends.
+This use case is similar to UC07 - List all bookings, except that bookings are replaced with person.

 **Use case: UC10 - Find a venue**

 **MSS**

-1. User requests to find information about a specific venue.
+1. User requests to find all venues that match the specified fields.
-2. BookCoin To The Moon shows the information for that venue.
+2. BookCoin To The Moon shows the matching venue(s).

     Use case ends.

 **Extensions**

-**Use case: UC11 - Find a booking**

-**MSS**

-1. User requests to find information about a specific booking.
-2. BookCoin To The Moon shows the information for that booking.

-    Use case ends.

-**Extensions**

 * 1a.
-The booking requested cannot be found.
+A venue with the specified field(s) does not exist in the system.

     * 1a1.
-BookCoin To The Moon shows an error message.
+BookingSystem shows an error message.

       Use case ends.

-* 1a.
-The venue requested cannot be found.
+* 1b.
+The specified field(s) is/are invalid.

     * 1a1.
-BookCoin To The Moon shows an error message.
+BookingSystem shows an error message.

-  Use case ends.
+      Use case resumes at step 1.

+**Use case: UC11 - Find a booking**

+**MSS**

+This use case is similar to UC10 - Find a venue, except that venues are replaced with bookings.

 **Use case: UC12 - Find a person**

-**MSS**

-1. User requests to find information about a specific person.
-2. BookCoin To The Moon shows the information for that person.

-    Use case ends.

-**Extensions**

-* 1a.
-The person requested cannot be found.
-    * 1a1.
-BookCoin To The Moon shows an error message.

-  Use case ends.
+This use case is similar to UC10 - Find a venue, except that venues are replaced with persons.

 **Use case: UC13 - Edit a venue**

 **MSS**

-1. User requests to edit information about a specific venue.
+1. User requests to edit information about a specified venue.
 2. BookCoin To The Moon updates the venue information and saves it to the booking system.

     Use case ends.

 **Extensions**

 * 1a.
-The venue requested cannot be found.
+The specified booking does not exist in the system.

     * 1a1.
-BookCoin To The Moon shows an error message.
+BookingSystem shows an error message.

-  Use case ends.
+      Use case resumes at step 1.

 **Use case: UC14 - Edit a booking**